bwsw/cloudstack-ui/README.md

 ## Features Supported

+Actual Changelog can be found in GitHub's [wiki](https://github.com/bwsw/cloudstack-ui/wiki/Changelog).

 Since we designed the product from the perspective of well-known use cases, which are common to our public cloud deployment, we implemented only ones which are 100% required and cover most of use cases.
 Other deployments may imply other requirements, which is why it’s an open source product.

 So, what is supported: